 A juvenile conch in its natural habitat on the ocean floor.

 Shells and their Uses

 Queen Conchs produce beautiful shells.
 Unfortunately, to remove the animal from the shell fishermen routinely crack the top of the shell to break the seal the animal creates and thus be able to pull it from the shell.
 This ultimately damages the aesthetic value of the shell.

 Early settlers to the Turks and Caicos would grind and burn the shells to create plaster and stucco for their walls.
 More recently, a local entrepreneur uses broken conch shells to create bathroom and kitchen countertops.

-Due to the extremely hard nature of the shells, broken shells have been used to line the tops of walls to prevent people climbing over, much like with broken glass.
+Due to the extremely hard nature of the shells, broken shells have been used to line the tops of walls to prevent people climbing over, much like what is done with broken glass.

 Conch is an integral part of local cuisine in the Turks and Caicos Islands.
 The two most popular dishes, conch fritters and conch salad, are a relatively recent culinary event, but have nonetheless become a staple of local cuisine.
 A few local restaurants, including Da Conch Shack in Blue Hills, let you snorkel and catch your own conch.
 They’ll then clean, prepare and cook it for your lunch or dinner.

-A local conch festival is held annually, which involves a lot of conch cuisine.
-It’s a full day event that’s perfect for families and it takes place right on the beach, usually in the Blue Hills area.
+Conch Festival is held annually on Providenciales, which involves a lot of conch cuisine.
+It’s a full day event that’s perfect for families and it takes place right on the beach in the Blue Hills area.